Take a sneak peek at the new NIST.gov and let us know what you think!

 Related Programs and Projects:

-February 18, 2014: NIST requests comments on Draft NIST Interagency Report 7977, NIST Cryptographic Standards and Guidelines Development Process.
+March 31, 2016: NIST announces the release of NIST Interagency Report (NISTIR) 7977, Cryptographic Standards and Guidelines Development Process.
 This document describes the principles, processes and procedures behind our cryptographic standards development efforts.